fczbkk/event-bridge/README.md

 ## License

-Angle JS is published under the [UNLICENSE license](https://github.com/fczbkk/event-bridge/blob/master/UNLICENSE).
+Angle JS is published under the [MIT license](https://github.com/fczbkk/event-bridge/blob/master/LICENSE).
 Feel free to use it in any way.